 The program is recognized as an approved program by the National Council on Family Relations for the Certified Family Life Educator designation.

-In addition to studying on the Manhattan campus, students may also choose to pursue a bachelor's degree online through K-State Global Campus.
+In addition to studying on the Manhattan campus, students may also choose to pursue a bachelor's degree online through K-State Online.

 To learn more about the undergraduate degree in human development and family science, review the additional resources on this page as well as the university course catalog.
-The family.science site also offers additional information about this field of study and the career options it offers.
+Our HDFS Career Options page offers additional information about this field of study and the career options it offers.